 These are the perfect healthy snack or dish to pass at a potluck or gathering.
 Plus, they can be fun to make because you can get really creative with them.

 If you thought deviled eggs were too hard to make, think again!
 This recipe just made them easy peasy.

 - salt and pepper to taste

 - Cut the hard boiled eggs in half, lengthwise.
 Use a small spoon to scoop out the yolk into a mixing bowl.
 Set aside the whites for later use.

 - Mash the yolks along with the mayo, dijon mustard plus salt and pepper.
-Once it's well mixed, fill a pastry bag with the mixture to pipe into the egg whites.
+Once it's well mixed, fill a pastry bag with a Wilton 4B tip and pipe the mixture into the egg whites.

-- After you have filled the eggs, you can garnish with a dash of paprika and parsley.
+- After you have filled the eggs, you can garnish with chives.